cesaraustralia/DynamicGrids.jl/README.md

 ruleset = Ruleset(rule1, rule2; timestep=Day(1), opt=SparseOpt())
 ```

-For better performance (often ~2x or more), models included in a `Chain` object will be
+For better performance (often ~2x or more), models included in a `Chain` object
-combined into a single model, using only one array read and write.
+will be combined into a single model, using only one array read and write.
 This
-optimisation is limited to `CellRule`, or a `NeighborhoodRule`
+optimisation is limited to `CellRule`, or a `NeighborhoodRule` followed by
-followed by `CellRule`.
-If the `@inline` compiler macro is used on all
+`CellRule`.
+If the `@inline` compiler macro is used on all `applyrule` methods,
-`applyrule` methods, all rules in a `Chain` will be compiled together into a single,
+all rules in a `Chain` will be compiled together into a single, efficient
-efficient function call.
+function call.

 ```julia
 ruleset = Ruleset(rule1, Chain(rule2, rule3, rule4))
 ```

-A `Ruleset` can hold rules that act on multiple grids.
-These may either run side
-by side independently (say for live comparative analysis), or may interact.

 ## Output